 Chronic kidney disease is the gradual loss of kidney function over time.
 The kidneys’ main job is to filter waste and extra water out of the blood to make urine.
-When the kidneys are functioning properly, they help maintain a balance of salt and minerals in the blood.
+When the kidneys function properly, they help maintain a balance of salt and minerals in the blood.
 They also release a hormone that helps regulate blood pressure.

 More than 37 million Americans have chronic kidney disease.
 However, many people with CKD aren’t aware they have it.
 That’s because the symptoms can often be attributed to other conditions.
 Sometimes, people may not experience any symptoms at all until later stages.
 Because symptoms usually go undetected, chronic kidney disease is often known as a silent disease.

 Since there is currently no cure for chronic kidney disease, it’s important to recognize and act upon any warning signs as soon as possible.
 Here are some early warning signs of chronic kidney disease to look out for.

 Although urine issues are usually associated with the bladder, one of the earliest and most obvious signs of kidney issues is a change in urination.
 The kidneys cleanse the blood of toxins and remove waste products and excess fluid through urine.
 Any changes in urine, like frequency or appearance, can indicate that your kidneys aren’t doing their job.